RangGames/AllPlayersUtil/README.md

 server:
   # The unique name of THIS Bukkit server.
-  # Examples: "lobby", "survival-1", "minigame-hub"
+  # Examples: "lobby", "survival", "minigame-hub"
   name: "example-server" # MUST BE UNIQUE for each Bukkit server

 debug: false